musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 - [Summary ](#summary)

 ### Prerequisites
-Before diving in, this guide assumes you have a solid understanding and are comfortable working with the following;
+Before diving in, I assume you have a solid understanding and are comfortable working with the following;
 - **[Machine Learning](https://mitsloan.mit.edu/ideas-made-to-matter/machine-learning-explained)** concepts including model training, evaluation, and deployment.
 - **[DevOps](https://platformengineering.org/blog/what-is-platform-engineering)** concepts like CI/CD pipelines and Version Control
 - **[Platform Engineering](https://platformengineering.org/blog/what-is-platform-engineering)** concepts and principles